jupyter-book/blog/posts/2024-11-15-jupyter-book-2-alpha.md

 ### High Quality PDFs

 PDF documents can now be built with Typst, a high-quality typesetting engine that produces readable error messages and beautiful documents.
+This feature was the basis for the 2024 [SciPy proceedings][proceedings], which is now built on MyST Markdown and will be accepting Jupyter Notebooks in 2025.

 :::{figure} https://raw.githubusercontent.com/rowanc1/LaPreprint/68f5ccbf1e1e26819149bcea1d547dfdfc5ceecd/example/files/screenshot.png